 Not every initiative is measured equally.
 For example, last year his team added voice prompts to USAA’s remote deposit app to make it more user-friendly for the visually impaired.
 The prompts let users know when a check is properly positioned to photograph.
 The feature served a very small percentage of the customer base, but it ties back to the goal of creating a great digital customer experience and, therefore, was deemed a success, he says.

-Roger Pilc, EVP and chief innovation officer, Pitney Bowes, Stamford, Connecticut, USA
+Roger Pilc, EVP and CIO, Pitney Bowes, Stamford, Connecticut, USA

 Mr. Pilc joined Pitney Bowes in 2013 during a time of major transformation.
 Once synonymous with postage meters and mailing services, the multibillion-dollar organization was reinventing itself as a global technology company.
 For his part, Mr. Pilc was tasked with generating long-term disruptive innovations that would differentiate the company well into the future.
 That core responsibility remains in place today.